JoergFranke/ADNC/README.md

 [![Python](https://img.shields.io/badge/python-3.5+-yellow.svg)](https://www.python.org/downloads/release/python-365/)
 [![TensorFLow](https://img.shields.io/badge/TensorFlow-1.8-yellow.svg)](https://www.tensorflow.org/)

+*This repository is under construction and some comments and functions are missing.*

 This repository contains a implementation of a Differentiable Neural Computer (DNC) with advancements for a more robust and scalable usage in Question Answering.
 It is applied to:
 - [20 bAbI QA tasks](https://research.fb.com/downloads/babi/) with [state-of-the-art results](#babi-results)